 Family visa

 Your children or spouse can apply for a long-term visa or residence permit for family reunification purposes.
-You can find more information at the website of the Ministry of Interior.
+Learn more here.

 detailed information ON VISA and entry formalities